kshedstrom/plug-ins/README.md

 This all worked fine under Python 2 and Gimp 2 back in the day.
 For newer operating systems that don't come with Python 2, it seems we have to migrate to Gimp 3 which works with Python 3.
-This is a work in progress, meanwhile there are both gimp2 and gimp3 directories containing the old and new codes.
+I now have both gimp2 and gimp3 directories containing the old and new codes.

 # To Install

-Place the *.py scripts in your plug-ins directory and the brushes in the brushes directory.
+Place the \*.py scripts in your plug-ins directory and the brushes in the brushes directory.
 The plug-ins should show up under the Image menu.

 To find where they have to go, Gimp has a Preferences menu.
 This menu is under